jlevy/lft/lft.md

 For example, in a mature software business, there is a process for how software is deployed as well as processes for customer support.
-In an accounting department, there is a process for calculating revenue as well a process for auditing financial statements.
+In an accounting department, there is a process for calculating revenue as well as a process for auditing financial statements.

 Let’s call standard processes like this **procedures**.